 Contact the Weimar Institute Registrar for help in facilitating transfer of credit(s).
-Please note that some institutions require faculty CVs and course syllabi to recognize credits from unaccredited institutions.
-Weimar Institute does not currently have any articulation agreements with other universities.

-While many Weimar Institute students have transferred credits to other Adventist universities, credits earned at Weimar Institute may not necessarily be transferable in all cases and in all schools.
+Credits earned at Weimar Institute previous to January 1, 2018 may not necessarily be transferable in all cases and in all schools.
 It should also be taken into consideration that these credits are less likely to be transferable to non-Adventist institutes or universities.
 Therefore, the transferring student may need to retake classes if entering another non-Adventist institute or university at some time in the future even after earning credits at Weimar Institute.